Dear Retailers and Buyers of

 Historical Publications Ltd. Books

-He commissioned and published thematic works in particular works on the Theatre (R. Tames), London's lost buildings (R. Tames), London's Coffee Houses (A. Clayton) and Folklore (A. Clayton), its Spas and Wells (James Stevens Curl), Subterranean London (A. Clayton) , Graveyards (Bard) and the Lost Rivers of London (by Nicholas Barton), continuously in print from l982 to 2018, through 3 editions, including its 3rd edition by Nicholas Barton and Stephen Myers.
-Historical Publications thanks all the authors for their unique contributions to Historical Publications and for sharing their knowledge with visitors and Londoners.
+He commissioned and published thematic works in particular works on the Theatre (R. Tames), London's lost buildings (R. Tames), London's Coffee Houses (A. Clayton) and Folklore (A. Clayton), its Spas and Wells (James Stevens Curl), Subterranean City (A. Clayton) , Lost Graveyards (Bard) and The Lost Rivers of London (by Nicholas Barton).
+The last was continuously in print from l982 to 2018, through 3 editions, including its 3rd edition by Nicholas Barton and Stephen Myers.
+John thanks all the authors for their unique contributions to the written history of London, to Historical Publications and for sharing their knowledge with visitors and Londoners.

 John is sad to end the publishing.
-John thanks its sales representatives Jan Cook and Jackie Arrowsmith, its distributor (Countryside Books from 2008 to date and Phillimore before that) who perform the essential tasks of safe-keeping, shipping the books efficiently and of course the retailers who ensure that readers can browse, buy and read.
+He thanks Countryside’s sales representatives Jan Cook and Jackie Arrowsmith, its distributor (Countryside Books from 2008 and Phillimore before that) who performed the essential tasks of safe-keeping, shipping the books efficiently and of course the spirited retailers who ensure that readers can browse, buy and read.

 You may contact Historical Publications at: